-Take a tour of Briarwood.
+We invite you to take a tour of Briarwood.
 All group tours begin at 9:00 a.m. and last approximately an hour and a half.
 Private tours may be scheduled by appointment.
-Call the school office at (281) 493-1070.
-At the time of your tour, you will receive a packet of information about the school.

 Here is a list of Briarwood’s scheduled tour dates.
 You can also register for a tour by clicking on the “Inquire” button below and “Select a Tour.”

-- Recent testing (completed within the past two years) and other documentation such as the following:
+Recent testing (completed within the past two years) and other documentation must be uploaded through the Admissions Portal.

 - Psycho-educational testing

 - Speech/Language evaluations

 - Academic achievement including language, reading, and math skills

 - Comprehensive, professional interpretation of test scores and any relevant diagnosis

 Step 4: Review by the Admissions Committee

 The Admissions Committee will evaluate the student’s application and documentation materials provided.
 If placement is a possibility, parents will be notified of the status of the application.